scruffaluff/bootware/ansible_collections/scruffaluff/bootware/roles/ssh/README.md

-# Update
+# SSH

-Update is an Ansible role
+SSH is an Ansible role

 ## Requirements